StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.txt

 	* Added the dark mode skin, since its base skin is too colorful and plastic looking
 	* Upscaled the loadout preview image

-	All npcs will do full player-scaled damage with their weapons.
-	These FO-exclusive mods will not carry over into regular MP matches, so don't worry about that.
+	All npcs weapons will do the same damage as player weapons.
+These FO-exclusive weapon mods will not carry over into regular MP matches, so don't worry about that.
 	Just don't use the Thunderbolt in MP.
 It hasn't been fixed in base R1 yet.